I like learning about technology and IOT. I also dabble in 3D design and 3D printing.

 You’ll first start by cutting the female header pin to an n-pin connector.
 In my case, I’m cutting the pin header row at the 5th pin, so all the housing remains intact around the other 4 pins.
 This way I’ll have an extra pin lead which I can set aside in case I need it.

-Extract the pins
+Step 2: Extract the Pins

 After you cut the “connector”, you should use the pliers to extract all the pin leads inside.
 They should come out with little effort.
 Don’t worry, we’ll insert them back in.
 There's a reason we’re doing things this way.
 It’s a lot easier to solder the leads if they are not inside their plastic casing.
 The thing is, if you try to solder them while they’re in their casing, you risk melting the casing.